-A student may be accelerated (either by whole-grade or by subject area) when his/her performance and measured ability significantly exceeds that of his/her grade level peers.
+A student may be accelerated (either by whole-grade or by subject area) when their performance and measured ability significantly exceeds that of their grade level peers.
 Students can be nominated for acceleration by teachers, administrators, parents, and the student him/herself.
 Decisions regarding acceleration are based on the following criteria: